giorgiagandolfi/DNA-RNA_Dynamics/Final_Report/Report_DRD2.md

 `suppressMessages(library(minfi))`

 Let's now import the raw data from the folder /Input_Data.
-In particulary, we can load this file using **read.metharray.sheet** function and then assign it to a object of class RGChannelSet using **read.metharray.exp** function.
+We can load this file using **read.metharray.sheet** function and then assign it to a object of class RGChannelSet using **read.metharray.exp** function.

 ```
 SampleSheet <- read.table("Input_Data/Samplesheet_report_2020.csv",sep=",",header=T)